pratty010/Boxes/Try_Hack_Me/Vulnversity/Write_Up.md

-This is my writeup for the Try_Hack_Me box - Vulnversity The box showcases web exploiation and set uid priv escalation.
+# This is my writeup for the Try_Hack_Me box - Vulnversity

+The box showcases web exploitation and set uid priv escalation.\
+The box is now taken of the website.
+But still worth it.

 > Pratyush Prakhar (5h1NcH@n010) - 11/01/2020

-# RECONNAISSANCE
+## RECONNAISSANCE

-2. Scan the box, how many ports are open?- **6**
+1. Scan the box, how many ports are open?- **6**

 	1. Ran a quick scan for all ports

+	**Output**

 	```bash
 	sudo nmap -p- -vv 10.10.237.128